Overdraft/Courtesy Pay FAQ’s

 Courtesy Pay is a service available to qualified members in which the credit union will cover a check written or debit transaction for more than the available balance in the member’s checking account and then charge the account the amount of the overdraft and the current NSF Fee.
 The member then has 30 days in which to deposit the amount charged to the account and bring it back to a positive balance.
 This saves the member the additional fees charged by merchants for returned checks and the inconvenience of denied debit transactions.

-How do I get Overdraft Protection or Courtesy Pay on my account?
+How do I get Overdraft Protection or Courtesy Pay?

 Overdraft Protection can be set up at account opening or added by calling member service.
 You must have an active checking and savings account to have Overdraft Protection.